Azure/Industrial-IoT/docs/howto-secureca-services.md

 - OpcVault uses Azure KeyVault Premium and keys are protected by FIPS 140-2 Level 2 Hardware Security Modules (HSM).

-The cryptographic modules that Key Vault uses, whether HSM or software, are FIPS (Federal Information Processing Standards) validated.
+The cryptographic modules that Key Vault uses, whether HSM or software, are FIPS (Federal Information Processing Standards) validated.<br>
-Keys created or imported as HSM-protected are processed inside an HSM, validated to FIPS 140-2 Level 2.
+Keys created or imported as HSM-protected are processed inside an HSM, validated to FIPS 140-2 Level 2.<br>
 Keys created or imported as software-protected, are processed inside cryptographic modules validated to FIPS 140-2 Level 1.

 ## Operational Practices